lujiefsi/lujiefsi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student working with Prof. Lian Li in  The Institute of Computing Technology of the Chinese Academy of Sciences.
+I am an Assistant Professor of  The Institute of Computing Technology of the Chinese Academy of Sciences.
 My research interests include software testing, distributed system, program analysis, and machine learning.

 News
 ======